russmiles/life-preserver-introductory-article-developer-magazine/README.md

 ## Core and Integration: Life Preservation

+## Packages for Inner Domains

 ## Simple, Event-Driven Components

 ## Adaptability through Events

 ## (Re) Discovering Hexagonal Architectures

+## Surfacing and Decision Making

 ## Summary

+TBD Recap about the Surfacing and Decision Making capabilities that the Life Preserver brings.

 This article has been serialised from the ["Simplicity in Software: Principles, Patterns, Practices and Tools for Building Adaptable Software"](https://leanpub.com/simplicityinsoftware) book by [Russ Miles](http://www.simplicityitself.com/consultancy) and [David Dawson](http://www.simplicityitself.com/consultancy) available at [https://leanpub.com/simplicityinsoftware](https://leanpub.com/simplicityinsoftware).
 An accompanying course or working is also available if you register an interest at [http://www.simplicityitself.com/courses](http://www.simplicityitself.com/courses).